Side-effects of chemotherapy

 The exception to this is the injectable flu vaccine – it is important for children on chemotherapy to be given a flu vaccine.
 Everyone else in your household should also have the vaccine, as your child is at extra risk from flu.
 The nasal spray flu vaccine is not suitable as it uses weakened flu viruses rather than inactivated ones.

-Many children who have chemotherapy experience tiredness and low energy (fatigue).
+A common side-effect of chemotherapy in children is tiredness and low energy (fatigue).
 This can be frustrating, particularly for children who enjoy sports or playing outside.

 As chemotherapy can temporarily lower their red blood cell count, your child may become anaemic and look ‘washed out’ or pale.